 The overriding rule remains constant vigilance by adults.
 Unfortunately, this vigilance is not infallible, so how can you effectively protect your child from the risk of drowning?

-Barriers (or fences) physically delimit the perimeter of the pool and should prevent a child from entering unsupervised.
+Barriers (or fences) physically delimit the perimeter of the pool and prevent a child from entering unsupervised.

 Image: swimming pool barrier